Yellow Ribbon Campaign and Sewol Ferry Protest Movement: Sewol Ferry Sinking

 On 16 April 2014, the Sewol, a ferry carrying 476 passengers and cargo, capsized off the southern coast of South Korea.
 This incident resulted in the deaths of 304 people, 250 of which were students from Danwon High School in Ansan, who were on a school field trip.
 Most of the 174 survivors had survived because they refused to obey the crew's order to "Stay where you are!"
-Korea's Coast Guard had not managed to save the victims while the government and media reported that people were being rescued, adding to the agony of friends and family of the passengers.
+South Korea's Coast Guard had not managed to save the victims while the government and media reported that people were being rescued, adding to the agony of friends and family of the passengers.

 Birth of the Yellow Ribbon Campaign

 A group of university students known as Active Autonomous Alter Life Together (ALT) posted online a design featuring a bow outlined in black on a yellow background, with the caption, "May One Small Movement Bring a Great Miracle," to express hopes of the victims' safe return.
 The symbol went viral as people changed their profile pictures on social media accounts and Seoul decorated its streets with yellow ribbons.
 The original intent of the campaign was to signify hopes of return, but when it became clear that the victims would not return alive, the yellow ribbons became a symbol of mourning and remembrance.
 The significance of the symbol further evolved as people found out that these deaths could have been prevented and began to question and rebel against the government's incompetence.
-In the follow months, the campaign gained further momentum as families of the victims adopted the yellow ribbons as their main symbol for protesting against the government.
+In the following months, the campaign gained further momentum as families of the victims adopted the yellow ribbons as their main symbol for protesting against the government.

 Evolution

-The yellow symbol was a crucial factor in the advancement of Sewol's commemoration development.
+The yellow symbol was a crucial factor in the advancement of Sewols commemoration development.
 In the beginning of the movement, mass gatherings featuring yellow ribbons, flowers, and candles were held to express hope for survivors.
 This hope soon evolved into grief and mourning as it became clear that victims would not return from the sunken ferry.
 Then, the yellow ribbons became an anti-government symbol as mass commemoration gatherings evolved into political protests expressing discontent against the South Korean government resulting from suspicions that the tragedy could have been avoided had the government been less irresponsible and corrupt.
 The yellow ribbon continued to be used as a prominent symbol signifying the demand for proper investigation of the ferry's sinking and effectively engaged the public for the next three years that eventually led to the impeachment of Park Geun-hye.